yingyingzux/ios-dev/01 Flicks/flicks_readme.md

 - Make tab bar programmatically challenge 2: the tab bar appears on every view.
 There's no hints on how to disable it from other views.
 I did some research and solved it by adding self.tabBarController?.tabBar.isHidden to viewWillAppear func.
 - Make tab bar programmatically challenge 3: because I programmatically made tab bar, I need to set its style programmatically as well.
 It was not straightforward but I was able to find answers from StackOverflow.
 - A few times I didn't notice info/hints already provided by the Assignment page.
+- Trying to parse Genre names from Movie DB and look up using genre ids.
+I was able to get the genre json into an array, but can't figure out a way to find name value using id.
+You'll see a big chunk of commented out genre related code in the MoviesViewController.swift.
+- I was trying to make a nav bar button flipping between list and grid, but not able to make it work: 1. nav bar image doesn't change even though I tried to setBackgroundImage programmatically in @IBAction func switchLayoutButtonPressed(_ sender: Any).
+2. Not able to get image to show up in collectionView, not sure why.

 ## License